 Relative growth rates were calculated for each strain under different nutrient assay plates incubated between 5 and 40°C. These were then fitted into third-degree polynomial and Brière-2 non-linear temperature-dependent models.
 The third-degree polynomial model, while parsimonious to Brière-2, had no biologically-meaningful parameters.
 This model also had R2 values consistently higher than those estimated by the Brière-2 model, but the resulting curves were not suitable to describe biological growth.
 This was further supported by AICc values estimated by the Brière-2 model, with majority of these being consistently lower than those estimated by the third-degree polynomial model.
 All the parameters estimated by these two models, and temperature-dependent curves estimated by the third-degree polynomial model are presented in Supplementary information Table S1.

-Figures 1A-C show the results of the relative growth rates of the three studied strains grown under the three nutrient sources (skimmed milk, soluble starch, carboxylmethylcellulose) between 5 and 40°C. The growth curves estimated for Pseudogymnoascus spp. were similar and consistent under all three nutrient sources, with Topt of the Arctic strain being 20°C ± 0.2 and Rmax = 0.49 d-1, and Topt for the Antarctic strain being 20°C ± 0.3 and Rmax = 0.50 d-1 ± 0.2.
+Figure 1A-C show the relative growth rates of the three studied strains grown under the three nutrient sources (skimmed milk, soluble starch, carboxylmethylcellulose) between 5 and 40°C. The growth curves estimated for Pseudogymnoascus spp. were similar and consistent under all three nutrient sources, with Topt of the Arctic strain being 20°C ± 0.2 and Rmax = 0.49 d-1, and Topt for the Antarctic strain being 20°C ± 0.3 and Rmax = 0.50 d-1 ± 0.2.
 These two strains had Tmax = 30°C. Growth curves estimated for F. equiseti were similar except when grown under carboxylmethylcellulose.
 The Rmax value at Topt in F. equiseti was three times higher than that of Pseudogymnoascus spp. grown under skim milk or soluble starch, and twice that obtained under carboxylmethylcellulose.
 Topt of F. equiseti as estimated by the Brière-2 model was 24.9°C, and Rmax was the highest when grown in skim milk (Rmax = 1.49 d-1) (Figure 1A).
 Rmax values were progressively lower when grown under the other two substrates, as shown in Figures 1B and 1C (Rmax = 1.44 d-1 and 1.05 d-1, respectively).
 Tmax of F. equiseti was 35°C.

 Temperature coefficient (Q10) and activation energy (Ea) for growth